ucb-introstat/introstat-fall-2018/syllabus/policies.md

 ## Stat 131A Course Logistics and Policies

-_I reserve the right to make changes to the syllabus_
+_I reserve the right to make changes to the syllabus and policies._

 ![Mrs Mutner Rules](../images/mrs-mutner-rules.jpg)